 - If you are concerned about people following you or approaching you, don't stop to have a conversation with them.
-Try to keep moving and remain confident even if you feel nervous.
+Keep moving and remain confident, even if you feel nervous.

 - At night, avoid walking in areas where the lighting is poor, such as parks and laneways.

-- Handbags should be carried either in front of you or under your arm with the strap secured.
+- Carry handbags either in front of you or under your arm with the strap secured.
 Never let the bag or strap hang loosely.

 - If you carry a mobile, you should dial 112 in case of an emergency.
 This works if your keypad is locked.
 For more information on emergency numbers within Australia, see the Triple Zero (000) website.